 How to apply

-The following faculty members will each be awarding one scholarship.
-Please review what they are looking for.
+Please review what the researcher is looking for below.
 If you think they would be a good match as your supervisor, contact them directly to apply.

 For general information about the kinesiology graduate program, contact an advisor at email@example.com.

 - GPA of 3.5/4 or higher or equivalent in last two years of study.